Browse the Guide:

 Papers consist of correspondence, diaries, sermons, church documents,

 and miscellaneous poems and essays.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1992-048.

 Austria.
 Collection is composed of her résumé.
-International Archive of Women
+Part of IAWA Small Collections.
+Ms2009-054.

 WAINSTEIN-KRASUK, OLGA (1939- ).
 ARCHITECTURAL PAPERS.
 0.1

 cu. ft.
+International Archive of Women in Architecture.
 Architect of Buenos Aires, Argentina.
 Director of the

 Center of Studies of Habitat and Housing sponsored by the Organization